 Some maps in the 1970s and early 1980s had areas mapped as "patchy" and subsequently digitized as snow covered.
 An investigation showed them to be areas with less than 50% snow cover, thus they were removed from the digital archive.

 Driven by needs of the weather forecasting community, an upgrade of the temporal and spatial resolution of the NOAA snow map product took place in the late 1990s.
-Following a two-year test overlap period, the coarse weekly product was officially replaced with a daily Interactive Multisensor Snow (IMS) 24 km resolution product.
+Following a two-year test overlap period, the coarse weekly product was officially replaced with a daily Interactive Multisensor Snow and Ice Mapping System (IMS) 24 km resolution product.

-Efforts have begun to merge the NOAA visible CDR with other visible and microwave satellite and station-observed estimates of extent and depth over Northern Hemisphere lands, as well as with CDRs being developed for snow melt atop Arctic sea ice and the Greenland ice sheet are now available.
+Data merging the NOAA/NCDC NH SCE CDR with MODIS and microwave satellite-observed estimates of snow extent over Northern Hemisphere lands, as well as with CDRs developed for snow melt atop Arctic sea ice and the Greenland ice sheet are now available.
 Products have been published at the National Snow and Ice Data Center (NSIDC) as part of NASA’s Making Earth System Data Records for Use in Research Environments (MEaSUREs) program.
 Click here for more information, or to access merged cryospheric products.